-The major prepares a student for specialized graduate study in computer music, digital media and new performance.
-For those who go directly into professional life this major offers a structured course of study that stresses the application of technology as a special resource in composition, new media, and performance.
+The major prepares a student for specialized graduate study in computer music, digital media, and new performance.
+For those who go directly into a professional career, this major offers a structured course of study that stresses the application of technology as a special resource in composition, new media, and performance.

 - Major Status: Sophomore Major Status is attained upon completion of six credits in the studio core (TECH 200, 201), two appearances on a TIMARA student recital, and completion of the First Major Committee.
 Junior Major Status is attained upon completion of the studio core (TECH 210, 211), two additional appearances on a TIMARA student recital, and completion of the Second Major Committee.
 Senior Major Status is attained following completion of 12 additional hours in TIMARA courses, the TIMARA Junior Seminar, and the Junior Recital or Project.